Controller#

 get_battery_level#

-get_battery_level returns the Controller’s battery level as an integer from 0 to 100, representing a percentage.
+get_battery_level returns the controller’s battery level as a number from 0 to 100.

 Usage: